BZZ-2020-Students/M133-Chatbots-Backend/README.md

 # M133-Chatbots

 ## Needed things

-Add myproperties.properties to the root of resources folder
+Add config.properties to the root of resources folder

+### Possible properties

+#### Optional properties

+- jwt.issuer: Issuer of the JWT token
+- jwt.secret: Secret of the JWT token

+#### Required properties